 Encrypt sensitive data

-Another way to protect your data is to encrypt it.
+Consider protecting your data by encrypting it.
 In order to access encrypted data, a user has to enter a password or key file.
-Even if attackers manage to steal your information with a USB device, they won’t be able to use it if it’s encrypted.
+Thus, even if attackers manage to steal your organization’s encrypted information with a USB device, they won’t be able to read and use it.

 Install cybersecurity tools

-You can install antivirus software, scanners to check every connected USB device, and other USB management tools that will block or inform you about unapproved devices.
-It is very important to regularly check these systems and update them.
+Make sure that the antivirus software you’re currently using has the scanning functionality to check every connected USB device.
+As well, consider using a USB management tool that can block or inform you about unapproved devices.
+Be sure to regularly check these systems and regularly update them.

-Blocking all USB devices and ports might seem like a perfect solution to protect your organization from malware.
+You may think that blocking all USB devices and ports might seem like the perfect solution to protect your organization from malware.
 But in fact, this will be challenging to execute and disruptive for employees.
-Therefore, you can create a whitelist for allowed removable devices so that everything except specified devices will automatically be blocked.
+Therefore, you can create a list of exceptions with allowed removable devices based on their type or manufacturer.
+Thus, everything except specified devices will automatically be blocked.

 Conduct regular cybersecurity audits

-New cyber threats emerge fast and often.
-Besides, your company’s infrastructure changes over time.
+Over time, cybercriminals’ methods evolve and change, just as your company’s infrastructure does.
 New employees come in, new devices are used, new methods of protection against cyber attacks emerge.
-Conducting regular system audits, updating USB device whitelists and blacklists, and updating protection tools will help you prevent USB-based attacks and ensure your data security.
-Moreover, regular checks help you identify weak points that need additional protection.
+Make sure you conduct regular system audits, update the list of exceptions with allowed USB devices, and update protection tools regularly to prevent USB-based attacks and ensure your organization’s data security.
+Moreover, regular checks can help you identify weak points that need additional protection.